banzaicloud/imps/README.md

   secretKey: XXXX # AWS SecretAccessKey
   region: us-east-1 # ECR repository's region to use the token for
   accountID: "123456789"  # ECR repository's account ID to use the token for
+  roleArn: "arn:aws:iam::0000000000000:role/ECR-PulllAccess" # Optional, use to assume role in cross account environments
 ```

 The secret type should be `banzaicloud.io/aws-ecr-login-config`.